LSDOlab/atomics/docs/_src_docs/extensions_folder/new_pde.rst

             + \int_{\partial\Omega} t \cdot u \, {\rm d} s,

         and the subdomain
-        where they are applied on subject to change across different problems.
+        where they are applied on subject to are problem specific.
         We define this term in the  ``run_file``.
         The user can refer to :ref:`step-label` on how to define a subdomain.